Widow of security guard sues after truck kills husband

 “This tragic outcome could have been avoided had common sense safety precautions been in place,” attorney Dennis Prince said in a prepared statement.

+“Mark was really a super responsible person,” he said.
+“Everybody just thought he was the best, and it was a shock.”

-Representatives of RC Willey Home Furnishings and the homeowners association could not be reached for comment Tuesday.
+Representatives of RC Willey Home Furnishings could not be reached for comment Tuesday.

 Contact David Ferrara at dferrara@reviewjournal.com or 702-380-1039.
 Follow @randompoker on Twitter.